William-Henrique/Godmod/README.md

 Run the game.

-After you load your save game, hold two keys of object.
+After you load your save game, hold two keys of the object.
 It will spawn in your inventory.

-(Ah, ignore the others files, it's just for me, because it's hard open the folder every time to get the data :D)
+(Ah, ignore the others files, it's just for me, because is boring opening the folder every time to get the data :D)

 Commands
 ========